SVT125/dingus-bot/README.md

 `~format`: Formats the input; moreso a shorthand versus Discord's native Markdown support, with all supported Discord text formatting also supported by this command (italics, bold, underline, etc).

 `~8ball`: Your favorite magic 8 ball!
 Given a question (or any string argument really), returns random responses read from the bot's local text file.

+`~rng`: Get a random number in between 0 and 100, although you can specify positive integer lower and upper bounds.

+`~roll`: Roll a six-sided die.

+`~flip`: Flip a coin - heads or tails.